Revised article (22.08.2022)

 Various licenses (depending on the planned activities) must also be applied for.
 This is done via a central issuing system (OSS) and can be somewhat complicated, as some downstream authorities may request documentation again and subject it to an extensive review process before the license is issued.
 Often, local processes are also not sufficiently defined, so there is always a need for coordination with each of the agencies involved.

 The entire establishment process can therefore be quite lengthy and take up to a year.
 Business activity in Indonesia is not permitted before a so-called NIB (company number) has been issued.
+However, once all licenses have been issued, nothing stands in the way of good business.

 Day-to-day business in Indonesia